marcmalliate/React-Portfolio-Update/README.md

 ## Usage

-Used an an overview of my knowledge of web development so far and as showcase my portfolio for future employers and collaborators.
+Used to showcase of my knowledge of web development so far and display my portfolio for future employers and collaborators.

 <br />